 The Chester Growth Partnership Board promotes investment in and development of Chester to deliver sustainable growth in line with the aims and ambitions set out in the One City Plan.
 As such Chester Growth Partnership acts as a bridge between the public and the private sector to drive forward the economic development and regeneration of Chester.

-The board also operates five working groups; Investment, Housing, Dwell, Engage and Infrastructure, which meet outside of board meetings to discuss key priorities to take forward.
-Download below the Chester Growth Partnership Business Plan 2016 and One City Plan.
+The board also operates three working groups; Northgate ‘What’, Northgate ‘How’ and Dee House & Amphitheatre, which meet outside of board meetings to discuss key priorities to take forward.
+Download below the One City Plan.

 The members of the Chester Growth Partnership board span a broad mix of sectors across the city including representatives from Education, Legal Professions and Local Business owners.
 Take a look below at our Board member biographies.